-Approval was given by AEA Technology Plc for both sites to be included in the UK Smoke and SO2 monitoring network.
-The equipment is maintained weekly with the results of daily titration's and smoke forwarded to AEA Technology Plc on a monthly basis for input into the national database.
-Training of officers responsible for the equipment has been conducted along with accompanied visits to ensure weekly maintenance.
-Validation checks together with auditing of chemical preparation and analysis are carried out as part of internal quality assurance procedures.
-Procedures with the 'UK Smoke and SO2 Networks instruction manual' are followed as the QA/QC protocols.
+Approval was given by AEA Technology Plc for both sites to be included in the UK Smoke and SO_2 monitoring network.
+The equipment was maintained weekly with the results of daily titration's and smoke forwarded to AEA Technology Plc on a monthly basis for input into the national database.
+Training of officers responsible for the equipment was conducted along with accompanied visits to ensure weekly maintenance.
+Validation checks together with auditing of chemical preparation and analysis were carried out as part of internal quality assurance procedures.
+Procedures with the 'UK Smoke and SO_2 Networks instruction manual' were followed as the QA/QC protocols.